mgpauly1458/mgpauly.github.io/projects/hand-written-digit.md

     postImageData(dataURI)
 }
 ```
 Using a jQuery, the base64 data is sent back to the webserver for further processing.
-(Note, the reason this had to be done in the browser and not a seperate javascript file is because Django requires a csrf_token to be passed during all post requests.
+(Note, the reason this had to be done in the browser and not a separate javascript file is because Django requires a csrf_token to be passed during all post requests.
 Here the django template system replaces the {{ csrf_token }} with the actual token, which is necessary for the request to successfully complete.

 ```javascript
 function postImageData(uri) {